se-for-sci/se-for-sci.github.io/content/week02_testing/debugging.md

 The hardest part of logging is generally setting up the infrastructure for controlling the logger, usually; it’s best if you have a flag or environment variable that can control this, and you have to decide or allow a choice on whether you want all loggers or just yours to change level.
-And you have might want to log to a file, rotate logs, etc; everything is doable but not all that pretty.
+And you might want to log to a file, rotate logs, etc; everything is doable but not all that pretty.

 ### Combining with pytest